Outside of Brazil, it is said that Colombia and Venezuela are two of the most dangerous countries that you could visit in South America.

-It’s said that Colombia and Venezuela are the most dangerous countries, while countries further south like Argentina, Chile, and Uruguay is regarded as the safest countries to visit in South America.
+While countries further down south like Argentina, Chile, and even Uruguay are regarded as the safest countries to visit in South America.

-I don’t consider myself ignorant, but I never thought about the dangers, even in the safest countries in South America, until recently.
+I don’t consider myself ignorant, but I’d never actually thought about the dangers of even the safest countries on this contienent up until recently.

 Safest countries in South America

-Every country in South America has its good and bad parts, whether it’s exploring Comuna 13 which is one of the most dangerous neighborhoods in Medellin or the Villas of Buenos Aires we must take precautions.
+Every country in South America has its good and bad parts, whether that might be exploring Comuna 13 which is one of the most dangerous barrios in Medellín or the vicious villas of Buenos Aires we must take precautions.

 In other words, staying safe is relative to our experiences.